segment-boneyard/khaos/Readme.md

 ## Javascript API

 In addition to using the simple CLI to create new projects, you can use Khaos straight from node.js in case you want to bake it into your own, more custom, scaffolding process.
 Checkout the [logo creation CLI](/logo/cli/tree/master/bin/logo-create) for an example of this in action.

 #### new Khaos(src, dest)

 Create a new Khaos instance with a `src` template directory, and that will output to a `dest` directory.

 #### #run(callback)

 Run the prompting and scaffolding process and then `callback(err)`.

 #### #use(plugin)

 Use a custom `plugin` function.
 Khaos uses [Metalsmith](http://metalsmith.io) internally, so the plugin will be called just like a regular Metalsmith plugin would be, and all of the prompted answers are available as global metadata.

 ## Thanks!

 _Thank you so much to [Sorella](https://github.com/robotlolita) for letting us use the `khaos` name on npm!_

-## License

-The MIT License (MIT)
+## License (MIT)

-Copyright &copy; 2013, Segment.io \<friends@segment.io\>
+Copyright &copy; 2013, Segment.io &lt;friends@segment.io&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: